SoftBank's Son hails 'golden eggs' as Vision Fund rallies

 "You wouldn't say Vision Fund is laying rotten eggs," Son said.

-Softbank's trading unit SB Northstar disclosed stakes in listed tech stocks including Taiwan Semiconductor Manufacturing Co worth US$22 billion at the end of December.
+Softbank's trading unit SB Northstar disclosed stakes in listed tech stocks including American Despository Receipts in Taiwan Semiconductor Manufacturing Co worth US$22 billion at the end of December.

 It recorded a 169.8 billion yen loss on its investments during the quarter.